 Contextual Related Posts enjoys higher ratings, more positive reviews and has also been more recently updated.

 Editorial Assistant by Zemanta is definitely worth a look.
 It pulls related posts from your own blog and also from its network, so be aware that some of the results on certain pages could go to sites other than your own.
 However, it does feature some added benefits that could prove useful, including sharing your links on other people’s blogs as well as providing a library of free-to-use images that you can include in your content.

 13. Rich Snippets

 Why It’s Important: It’s no secret that Google is always looking for new ways to provide the best, most helpful, and most authoritative content for its users.
 Rich snippets definitely fit that category.

-Introduced in 2009, rich snippets are little pieces of markup code for your web pages that get displayed on search listings as extra information.
+Rich snippets are little pieces of markup code for your web pages that get displayed on search listings as extra information.

 They can enhance your listing and increase search traffic by drawing the search user’s eye to your listing and instantly establishing that your page is a better “fit” for their needs.

 The plugins I’ve listed below will take care of the coding part of the rich snippets equation.
 However, the final decision as to whether the rich snippet displays for your pages is entirely up to Google, so the plugin isn’t a guarantee.

 All three can take care of the markup code, although you should be aware that Rich Snippets isn’t free (it currently costs $12), and Google SEO Pressor has very mixed reviews.